Garaks/androidStorageCleanup/README.md

 # androidStorageCleanup

-This is example shows how to launch Android's storage cleanup.
+This example shows how to launch Android's storage cleanup.